l-johnston/nitdms/README.md

 instantiated as attributes allowing easy access from within an interactive session with tab completion such as Jupyter or bash.

-Channel data is returned as a numpy ndarray or WaveformDT if data in the file is from LabVIEW's waveform data type.
+Channel data is returned as a numpy ndarray, or WaveformDT if data in the file is from LabVIEW's waveform data type.
 WaveformDT is a subclass of ndarray that mimics the waveform data type.
-Timestamps are datetime objects in UTC timezone.
+LabVIEW's timestamp is stored as UTC in the TDMS file. `nitdms` returns the timestamp in the machine's local time zone consistent with LabVIEW and aligns with WaveformDT.

 ## Installing
 ```bash